StormyGalaxy/Galactic-Bot/README.md

-# galacticbot
+# Galactic Bot
-My Discord Galactic Bot
+My Discord Galactic Bot for discord.
+Read the Wiki for more info!